Kotlin/kotlin-script-examples/jvm/main-kts/MainKts.md

 # Kotlin Scripting Examples: `kotlin-main-kts` usages

-Scripts demonstrating the usage of the `kotlin-main-kts` script definition jar, distributied with the Kotlin compiler and IntelliJ plugin.
+Scripts demonstrating the usage of the `kotlin-main-kts` script definition jar, distributed with the Kotlin compiler and the IntelliJ plugin.

 *See also [simplified implementation in this repository](../simple-main-kts/SimpleMainKts.md)*